Branch and Price for Submodular Bin Packing: Introduction

+where $\cM:=\{1,\cdots,m\}$ is the index set of potential bins ($m$ is the number of potential bins), $\cN:=\{1,\cdots, n\}$ is the index set of items ($n$ is the number of items), $c$ is the capacity which is the same for every bin, and $\mu_i$ is the size of item $i$.
+Variable $y_j$ decides whether bin $j$ is used, and variable $v_{ij}$ indicates whether item $i$ is allocated to bin $j$.
+Capacity constraints \eqref{bp.cap} stipulate that the capacities of bins are not exceeded, and set partition constraints \eqref{bp.cover} require that each item is exactly allocated to one bin.

+In many practical applications of BP, nominal item sizes $\mu$ are not revealed before the allocation decision is made, so uncertainty arises.
+Probabilistic modeling of capacity constraints \eqref{bp.cap} allows item sizes $\mu$ to be random parameters, and thus the uncertainty is taken as a probability distribution on $\mu$.
+We consider two commonly used probabilistic BP models.
+The first probabilistic model is the BP with chance constraints (BPCC) \citep{song2014chance}.
+By assuming item sizes $\mu$ following a given (multivariate) probability distribution, BPCC requires that each capacity constraint in \eqref{bp.cap} should be respected with a probability at least $\alpha$, written as the following chance constraints \citep{charnes}:

+The second probabilistic model is the distributionally robust BP (DRBP) \citep{zhang2020branch,cohen2019overcommitment}.
+It models the worst case of chance constraints \citep{ghaoui2003}.
+More specifically, given a family $ \mathscr{D}$ of probability distributions of $\mu$, DRBP requires that each chance constraint in \eqref{eq.chance} should be respected for any probability distribution within $ \mathscr{D}$.
+Thereby, capacity constraints of DRBP can be formulated as the following distributionally robust constraints

-The sample average approximation method (SAA) is a common approach to solve stochastic, chance-constrained and robust optimization problems (\cite{luedtke2008sample, bertsimas2018robust}).
-It approximates the problem as a two- or multi-stage Mixed-Integer Linear Programming (MILP) problem and computes approximate solutions that converge to an optimal solution in a probabilistic sense.
-The scalability and accuracy of this approach depend on the number of samples.
-Some BPCC and DRBP problems are actually equivalent to SMBPs under various conditions, so these problems can be solved using deterministic methods.
+Computational optimization of BPCC and DRBP models is challenging due to probabilistic constraints.
+Stochastic optimization methods can tackle mathematical optimization problems with probabilistic constraints.
+The sample average approximation (SAA) is a common stochastic optimization method for chance-constrained and distributionally robust optimization problems \citep{luedtke2008sample, bertsimas2018robust}.
+It approximates these problems as two/multi-stage Mixed-Integer Linear Programming (MILP) problems and computes approximate solutions that converge to an optimal solution in a probabilistic sense.
+Previous works, such as \cite{zhang2020branch, denton2010optimal,batun2011operating}, apply tailored SAA methods to solve BPCC and DRBP.

-In \cite{cohen2019overcommitment} it is shown that BPCC is equivalent to SMBP when the item sizes follow independent Gaussian distributions.
-Furthermore, if the distributions of the item sizes have the same mean values and the same diagonal covariance matrix, then DRBP is equivalent to SMBP.
-If only the first two moments of the distribution are known, then the BPCC can be reformulated as an SMBP problem according to \cite{zhang2018ambiguous}.
-The SMBP is also valuable from a practical point of view, as it provides an upper bound for general independent distributions over bounded intervals (note that the SMBP becomes a relaxation, see \cite{cohen2019overcommitment}).

-The SMBP is a binary nonlinear optimization problem due to the nonlinear submodular capacity utilization function. \cite{zhang2018ambiguous} show that any SMBP can be reformulated as a Binary Second-Order Conic Programming (BSOCP) problem, and the reformulation can be strengthened by the extended polymatroid inequalities of \cite{atamturk2008polymatroids}.
-The authors use a branch-and-cut algorithm to solve the SMBP.
-As the classical BPs, it is challenging to scale the branch-and-cut algorithm for SMBPs.